jeden-/claude_cursor_mcp/README.md

 - [FastMCP](https://github.com/jlowin/fastmcp) framework
 - [uv](https://github.com/astral-sh/uv) by Astral

-## ⭐ Star if useful!
+## Star if useful

-If this project helps you, please consider giving it a star! ⭐
+If this project helps you, please consider giving it a star!

 ---

-**Made with ❤️ for the AI development community**
+**Made for the AI development community**